nicklima/next-movie-db/README.md

 ## About Next

 Visit <a aria-label="next.js learn" href="https://nextjs.org/learn">https://nextjs.org/learn</a> to get started with Next.js or visit [https://nextjs.org/docs](https://nextjs.org/docs) to view the full documentation.

+## TODO List

+- [ ] Store selected theme on cookie to preserve user choice
+- [ ] Improve theme colors
+- [ ] Create modal to get more info about the movie
+- [ ] Add JEST to project

 ## License